refraction-ray/iastu-hpc2-manual/users/basics/job-workflow.md

 The first line is just shebang, indication the intepreter of the script.
 You don't need to change it for most of the time.

-The second line is begin with `#SBATCH`, which indicates parameters of sbatch, there are more parameters, which can be written down line by line.
+The second and the third line is begin with `#SBATCH`, which indicates parameters of sbatch, there are more parameters, which can be written down line by line.
 But `-N` is the must-have one, it indicates how manty nodes are required for this task.
+Besides, `-n` is also necessary to be set for using mpi without error (such as slot not enough).
 Please `man sbatch` for other parameters.
 Some more parameters on compute resource request are recommended, such as `--cpus-per-task`, `—ntasks`, `--mem-per-cpu`.

 The following line is to activate spack, it is required when you want to load some modules.
 Since it is so common, so **it would be better to always keep this line in the beginning of the script:** `source /etc/spack-load`.

-The fourth line implies that we want to load intel module, which includes MKL, ICC, IFORT, MPI and so on.
+The fifth line implies that we want to load intel module, which includes MKL, ICC, IFORT, MPI and so on.

-Finally the fifth line tells slurm to run a mpi task with 56 threads.
+Finally the last line tells slurm to run a mpi task with 56 threads.

 Submit the task by `sbatch run.sh`.